JLW-7/radar-undead/README.md

 ## How To Play

-The project is currently **not hosted as a website, but will be soon**.
-To play, simply clone the repository open the `index.html` file in a modern browser (Chrome or Edge recommended for Web Serial support).
+I wouldn't say this is a serious project, it's simply a game I built for a Grade 8 STEAM class assignment.
+I mean you'll probably need a complete Arduino kit to play, but if you really want to, simply clone the repository open the `index.html` file in a modern browser (Chrome or Edge recommended for Web Serial support).

 ## License